How to Submit a Quit Claim Deed in Kentucky

 How to Properly File a Quit Claim Deed in Kentucky

 A common error in legal forms is a lack of signatures or notarization.
 To meet filing requirements, all parties must sign the document in the presence of a notary public.
-If any of these components are missing, the document may be rendered invalid.
-Before submitting the application, ensure that all signatures are present and properly notarized.
+The document may be rendered invalid if any of these components are missing.
+Before applying, ensure that all signatures are present and properly notarized.

 Incorrect Property Descriptions